ISE-FIZKarlsruhe/researchdatagraph/zenodo/README.md

 ## Discussion

 As a start, what is the best structured way to get metadata out in NFDICore compliant way?
 Looks like the JSON-LD is a good candidate.
-You can click on the link in the page, and copy-paste the snippet, but is it also available as a content-negotaied link?
+You can click on the link in the page, and copy-paste the snippet, but is it also available as a content-negotiated link?

 Once you have the JSON-LD, it can be converted to a more readable Turtle.